ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/overview.md

 The distribution of subcanopy biomass is provided via the array variables (the specific variables required can be found in the [variables table](../../variables/variables.md)).
-The specific properties of this subcanopy vegetation will vary location by location, so will **need** to provide parameters for subcanopy vegetation at your site.
+The specific properties of this subcanopy vegetation will vary location by location, so you will **need** to provide parameters for subcanopy vegetation at your site.
 This is done by altering the relevant [plant model constants](./plants_config.md#plants-constants).